Alan Fisher (biker): Hells Angels

 Fisher was born into a wealthy family in the Kensington neighbourhood of London.
 In 1972, at the age of 13, he read a newspaper article about the exploits of Sonny Barger in the United States, which inspired his interest in the outlaw biker subculture.
 Fisher has dyslexia, and was bullied as being "stupid" as a child.
 Fisher started riding motorcycles at the age of 11.
 Fisher stated that he felt drawn to the outlaw biker subculture because he felt like an outsider.
-His nickname of "Snob" was given to him by his working class friends on the accent of his upper class accent.
+His nickname of "Snob" was given to him by his working class friends on account of his upper class accent.
 In 1980, he was convicted of affray (fighting in public) and in 1983 he was convicted of two counts of possession of amphetamine.
 In 1984, he joined the Hells Angels.
-Besides for being the president of the Hells Angels London chapter, Fisher runs a motorcycle store in West London, Snob's Ultimate Customs, where the average price of the motorcycles on sale is £36,000.
+As well as being the president of the Hells Angels London chapter, Fisher runs a motorcycle store in West London, Snob's Ultimate Customs, where the average price of the motorcycles on sale is £36,000.